JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 >
 {type="warning"}

-Multiplatform resources as Android assets also allow directly accessing them on Android from WebViews and media player components, since resources can be reached by a simple path, for example `Res.getUri(“files/index.html”)`
+Using Multiplatform resources as Android assets also makes possible direct access from WebViews and media player components on Android, since resources can be reached by a simple path, for example `Res.getUri("files/index.html")`.

 An example of an Android composable displaying a resource HTML page with a link to a resource image: